emmabourquin/concerttix/README.md

 # 🎟️ Concert Ticket Helper

 A simple Python application to help you **secure concert tickets faster** by opening the ticket URL automatically exactly when tickets go on sale.
+This is my first project using Python.
+It's certainly not perfect and there's no UI elements.
+This code is simply to help remind you of when concert tickets go on sale!

 ---